Jan 6. rioter who carried gun to US Capitol and threatened Nancy Pelosi gets more than 7 years in prison – KION546

 Friedrich added: “The officers at the Capitol are the patriots, as well as those who fought and even died to protect our democracy, our rule of law … those in the mob are not.
 Not only are they not patriots, they’re a direct threat to our democracy and will be punished as such.”

-Reffitt was convicted by a DC jury in March and convicted earlier this year of five felonies, including transporting and carrying a firearm on Capitol grounds, interfering with Capitol Police and obstructing an official proceeding.
+Reffitt was convicted by a DC jury in March of five felonies, including transporting and carrying a firearm on Capitol grounds, interfering with Capitol Police and obstructing an official proceeding.
 He had driven to DC with several firearms, one of which he carried with him on the steps of the Capitol during the early hours of the riot.

 “I just want to see Pelosi’s head hit every f**king stair on the way out. … And (Republican leader) Mitch McConnell too,” Reffitt said, according to a video recording he made of himself on January 6.